HorizonRobotics/alf/docs/notes/update.md

 # How to update third-party software?

 ALF depends on a lot of third party software.
-The folloing is the workflow for updating 3rd party software.
+The following is the workflow for updating 3rd party software.
 We will use ALF_ROOT to represent the directory of ALF source root, ALF_IMAGE_TAG to represent the tag of the new docker image.
 ALF_IMAGE_TAG follows the following convention: